TimCares/MasterThesis/docs/thesis/conclusion/outlook.typ

 == Future Work
 // *Positional Encoding*\
 // We initialized our multimodal model with components from pretrained unimodal models, which were Data2Vec2 @data2vec2
 // for the image encoder and BERT @bert for the text encoder.
-The representations of these models were they passed seperately
+The representations of these models were they passed separately
 // through a shared Transformer encoder.
 However, we only briefly considered what implications this has for the shared
 // Transformer encoder: We introduced a learnable token-type embedding, which is used to distinguish between both modalities
 // (see @token_type_embeddings), which is especially important for the self-attention mechanism of the Transformer as the sequence